thomas-alectio/AlectioSDK/examples/image_classification/fashion-mnist-and-mnist/README.md

 Make sure you are on the `develop` branch, with `fashion-mnist` as your working directory.

+Note: If you want to run an MNIST task, set the DATASET argument in config.yaml to "MNIST", otherwise if you want to run FASHION-MNIST, set the DATASET argument in config.yaml to "Fashion".

 Configure demo state
 1. Create a data directory `mkdir data` and a log directory `mkdir log`
 3. Modify hyper-parameters in the `config.yaml` file as needed (to set the train_epochs, batch_size, learning rate, momentum, etc)